-ANA provides regional training and technical assistance centers, as authorized by NAPA, to support recipients as well as potential applicants.
-Such support includes preapplication workshops and a preliminary review of applications that are at least 75 percent completed.
+ANA provides regional Training and Technical Assistance (TTA) Centers, as authorized by NAPA, to support recipients as well as potential applicants.
+Such support includes pre-application workshops and a preliminary review of applications that are at least 75% completed.

-Applicants are encouraged to contact their regional training and technical assistance center or view the ANA website to learn about the training and technical assistance services.
+Applicants are encouraged to contact their regional TTA Center or view the ANA website to learn about the TTA services.